vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The datastore in which to store container image files.
 When you deploy a virtual container host, `vic-machine` creates a folder named `VIC` on the target datastore,  in which to store all of the container images that you pull into a virtual container host.
 The `vic-machine` utility also places the VM files for the virtual container host in the datastore that you designate as the image store, in a folder that has the same name as the virtual container host.

+You can designate the same datastore as the image store for multiple virtual container hosts.
+In this case, only one `VIC` folder is created in the datastore and the container image files are made available to all of the virtual container hosts that use that image store.

+vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.

+<pre>--image-store <i>datastore_name</i></pre>

 You can specify a datastore folder to use as the image store in the format <code>datastore/<i>path</i></code>.
 In this case, the virtual container host uses <code><i>path</i></code> as the image store instead of using the folder with the same name as the virtual container host.
 If the folder that you specify does not already exist, `vic-machine create` creates it.

-You can designate the same datastore as the image store for multiple virtual container hosts.
-In this case, only one `VIC` folder is created in the datastore and the container image files are made available to all of the virtual container hosts that use that image store.
+<pre>--image-store <i>datastore_name</i>/<i>path</i></pre>

+Wrap the datastore name or path in single quotes (Linux or Mac OS) or double quotes (Windows) if they include spaces.

+<pre>--image-store '<i>datastore name</i>'/'<i>datastore path</i>'</pre>

 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

-**NOTES**:
-- vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names.
-- In the current builds the `container-datastore` option is not enabled.
+**NOTE**: In the current builds the `container-datastore` option is not enabled.
 As a consequence, container VM files are also stored in the datastore that you designate as the image store.

-<pre>--image-store <i>datastore_name</i></pre>

-<pre>--image-store <i>datastore_name</i>/<i>path</i></pre>

 <a name="bridge"></a>
 ### `bridge-network` ###